Part V

 The Impact: Spontaneity dies.
 Partners feel constantly corrected or critiqued.
 Intimacy feels like a violation of order.
 The wider web of connection is denied in favor of a controlled grid.

-The Healing Move: Inviting Eros.
-Allowing mess.
-Tolerating the anxiety of the uncontrollable.
+The Healing Move: Invite Eros, allow mess, and tolerate the anxiety of the uncontrollable.

 4. The Cold Scale (Severance Across the Horizontal Axis of Being)